You are not a drop in the ocean. You are the entire ocean in a drop.

 Have you ever stopped to think about the power you hold in your mind?

-Of course most of us know about the importance of positive thinking but have you ever really thought about how your thoughts weaken you or give you strength and how that weakness or strength changes what you do and who you become as a result?
+Of course most of us know about the importance of positive thinking but have you ever really thought about how your thoughts weaken you or give you strength and thereby change what you do and who you become as a result?

 Some weeks ago, I started writing my first book and for a few days it went well.
 Then I started doubting myself.
 I ditched the first attempt and started again.
 Five attempts later, I was no further forward and decided to shelve the book temporarily and return to online course creation.
 At first it went well.
 Then I started doubting myself.